 It’s good to travel and be transported away from everything for a while.
 Backpacking for a long time is a very good way of learning to appreciate just how much you have.

-I wrote an article on Inner Picture Stories covering this subject, and it was my time in Hawaii that inspired me to write it.
+I wrote an article on The IPS Project covering this subject, and it was my time in Hawaii that inspired me to write it.
 Have a read -I think it’s a great little article.

 Anyhow, time to share the vlog and some of the photos taken in Hawaii!
 It really is a beautiful place to visit, with each island having its own kind of theme, its own personality in a way.

 Every island has spectacular scenery and landscapes, the people are very friendly, and everything has a lovely relaxed and laid back feel to it.

 Oh, and all the cars have rainbows on their number plates.
 Surely you don’t need any more reasons to go?…